Greek Lemon Potatoes (Tender & Tangy)

 Step 1: Prepare Ingredients

-Greek Lemon Potatoes (Tender & Tangy) - Step 1: Prepare Ingredients 1
+Greek Lemon Potatoes (Tender & Tangy) - Step 1: Prepare Ingredients

-Peel and quarter the Yukon Gold potatoes.
+Wash and scrub the Yukon Gold potatoes thoroughly.

 Step 2: Parboil the Potatoes